Macy’s (NYSE:M) Issues Q3 2021 Earnings Guidance

-Macy’s (NYSE:M) last posted its quarterly earnings results on Wednesday, August 18th.
-The company reported $1.29 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.22 by $1.07.
-The business had revenue of $5.65 billion for the quarter, compared to analyst estimates of $5 billion.
-Macy’s had a return on equity of 27.50% and a net margin of 2.45%.
-The business’s revenue was up 58.7% compared to the same quarter last year.
-During the same period in the prior year, the company posted ($0.81) EPS.
-As a group, equities research analysts expect that Macy’s will post 3.73 EPS for the current year.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
+Stockholders of record on Wednesday, September 15th will be paid a $0.15 dividend.
+The ex-dividend date is Tuesday, September 14th.
+This represents a $0.60 annualized dividend and a dividend yield of 2.77%.

-Macy’s declared that its board has initiated a stock buyback program on Thursday, August 19th that allows the company to repurchase $500.00 million in shares.
+Macy’s declared that its Board of Directors has initiated a stock buyback program on Thursday, August 19th that allows the company to repurchase $500.00 million in outstanding shares.
 This repurchase authorization allows the company to buy up to 7.2% of its shares through open market purchases.
-Shares repurchase programs are typically an indication that the company’s board believes its stock is undervalued.
+Shares repurchase programs are generally a sign that the company’s board of directors believes its stock is undervalued.

-Several research firms have recently issued reports on M. Telsey Advisory Group increased their price target on Macy’s from $20.00 to $21.00 and gave the stock a market perform rating in a research note on Monday, August 16th.
-Evercore ISI reissued an outperform rating on shares of Macy’s in a research note on Wednesday, May 19th.
-Jefferies Financial Group raised their target price on Macy’s from $23.00 to $27.00 and gave the company a buy rating in a research note on Friday, August 20th.
-OTR Global raised Macy’s from a mixed rating to a positive rating in a research note on Monday, August 9th.
-Finally, Credit Suisse Group raised their target price on Macy’s from $16.00 to $19.00 and gave the company an underperform rating in a research note on Friday, August 20th.
-Four research analysts have rated the stock with a sell rating, four have issued a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of Hold and a consensus price target of $22.67.

-In other news, CEO Jeffrey Gennette sold 77,196 shares of the stock in a transaction dated Monday, July 12th.
-The stock was sold at an average price of $18.97, for a total transaction of $1,464,408.12.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, SVP Paul Griscom sold 1,350 shares of the stock in a transaction dated Thursday, June 24th.
-The shares were sold at an average price of $19.59, for a total value of $26,446.50.
-Following the transaction, the senior vice president now directly owns 1,357 shares in the company, valued at approximately $26,583.63.
+In other news, SVP Paul Griscom sold 1,216 shares of Macy’s stock in a transaction that occurred on Tuesday, September 7th.
+The shares were sold at an average price of $21.79, for a total value of $26,496.64.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, EVP Danielle L. Kirgan sold 70,856 shares of Macy’s stock in a transaction that occurred on Monday, July 12th.
+The stock was sold at an average price of $18.97, for a total transaction of $1,344,138.32.
+Following the completion of the transaction, the executive vice president now directly owns 58,273 shares in the company, valued at $1,105,438.81.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 149,735 shares of company stock valued at $2,841,310.
-Company insiders own 0.74% of the company’s stock.
+Over the last three months, insiders sold 150,951 shares of company stock worth $2,867,807.
+0.74% of the stock is currently owned by insiders.

 About Macy’s